 The biggest disruptor in recruitment technology today is experimentation with HRTech solutions and services.
 Recruiting has also become a digital experience as candidates expect convenience and mobile contact.

-At IoTalents, we develop HR Tech ideas and solutions for HR professionals centred around cognitive technologies such as artificial intelligence (AI), process automation, natural language processing, and predictive algorithms.
+At IoTalents, we develop HR Tech ideas and solutions for HR professionals centred around cognitive technologies such as artificial intelligence (AI), process automation, natural language processing, and predictive analytics in recruitment.
 We create objective, data-driven profiling tools, allowing clients to target and surface high-fit candidates.
 We also optimise sourcing channels through our popular and effective referral-based recruitment platform, Jobs007, to get better referrals for better recruitment process outcomes.